Combating Advanced Persistent Threats: Challenges and Solutions: Solutions to Provenance Graph-Based APT Audit

 \emph{1) Optimized Attack-Related Substructures of Provenance Graph:} Adversaries can launch \emph{APT evasion attacks} by extending the completion time of their attack infiltration primitives and introducing irrelevant operations to saturate the payload entity flow with benign entities.
 Thereby, they can evade traditional pattern-matching based provenance graph detection {\cite{7},\cite{18}.
 To address this issue, a \emph{forgetting factor} for PoI alert events is introduced, which is associated with the penalty coefficient, the current time slot, and historical interactions.
 The penalty coefficient for an attacker represents the number of detected attack subgraphs within a specific time window (the length of which depends on the value of the forgetting factor).
 For an attacker, if his penalty coefficient surpasses a predefined threshold, the causal dependencies of his distributed attack primitives can be temporarily correlated via the stack.
 This allows the construction of provenance entity links related to the original attack behaviors, resulting in an optimized attack-related substructure within the original provenance graph.
 Furthermore, it helps reduce the impact of intentionally introduced benign entities by adversaries during trust evaluation.

 \emph{2) Dynamic APT Evasion Behavior Analysis based on Trust Evaluation:} As shown in Fig. 3, a defender (i.e., assessment subject) can obtain a sequence of optimized provenance graphs about an attacker (i.e., assessment object) from the evidence repository.
 This sequence records the attacker's historical trustworthiness in chronological order, while each provenance graph in the sequence records the attacker's historical interactions with the victim host within a fixed time window.
 Through sequence extraction methods, the sequence can be divided into three parts: subsequences of continuously trustworthy operations, continuously untrustworthy operations, and continuously uncertain operations.
 Then, we design a trust mechanism to distinguish an APT evasion attacker from an innocent user due to misoperations by evaluating the trustworthiness from both \emph{direct} and \emph{indirect} trust aspects.
-The direct trust is evaluated based on the Dempster-Shafer theory, considering the time span of continuously trustworthy/untrustworthy/uncertain operations and time decay effects.
-It rewards users for continuously providing trustworthy interactions while penalizing users for malicious or uncertain behaviors.
-The indirect trust obtained from third-party recommendations can help enhance the accuracy of trust evaluation, especially when direct interactions are infrequent \cite{17}.
+The direct trust is evaluated based on the Dempster-Shafer (D-S) evidence theory, considering the time span of continuously trustworthy/untrustworthy/uncertain operations and time decay effects. {Generally, recent interactions in provenance graphs are more reflective of the current state of the trustee's behavior and intentions than older ones.
+Consequently,} we incorporate a \emph{time decay} factor into trust assessment, assigning greater weight to recent interactions and underscoring their influence on trust evaluation. {Specifically, the exponential time decay function is employed to model the impact of interaction age on trust evaluation, taking into account both the decay rate and the time elapsed since the interaction time.} Besides, we consider the \emph{rewarding and punishing effects} for continuous sequence, wherein users receive rewards for consistently providing trustworthy interactions and penalties for consistently engaging in malicious or uncertain behaviors.} The indirect trust obtained from third-party recommendations can help enhance the accuracy of trust evaluation, especially when direct interactions are infrequent \cite{17}.
 Afterward, the latest trust evaluation results are stored in the evidence database.